kzar/openwrt-vagrant/README.md

      # Configure and build OpenWrt
      cd ~/openwrt
-     make menuconfig   # (Make sure you select Network/Printing/Cups if you're
+     make menuconfig
-                       #  attempting to compile the Cannon CAPT driver too!)
      make
+     # KABOOM - Cups is failing to compile now for some reason :/

 Next you can cross compile things for buildroot using the `cross-compile` script.
 (The script sets a bunch of environment variables before calling the command with arguments as passed to it.)